Racial segregation in Atlanta: Absence of film's black stars at event

 Noticeably absent was Hattie McDaniel, who would win the Academy Award for Best Supporting Actress for her role as Mammy, as well as Butterfly McQueen (Prissy).
 The black actors were barred from attending the premiere, from appearing in the souvenir program, and from all the film's advertising in the South.
 Director David Selznick had attempted to bring McDaniel to the premiere, but MGM advised him not to.
 Clark Gable angrily threatened to boycott the premiere, but McDaniel convinced him to attend anyway.
 McDaniel did attend the Hollywood debut thirteen days later, and was featured prominently in the program.

 Controversial participation of Martin Luther King

 Martin Luther King Jr. sang at the gala as part of a children's choir of his father's church, Ebenezer Baptist.
-The boys dressed as pickaninnies and the girls wore "Aunt Jemima"-style bandanas, dress seen by many blacks as humiliating.
+The boys dressed as pickaninnies and the girls wore "Aunt Jemima"-style bandanas, dress seen by many Black people as humiliating.
 John Wesley Dobbs tried to dissuade Rev. King Sr. from participating at the whites-only event, and Rev. King Sr. was harshly criticized in the black community.